workingDog/NeoTest/readme.md

-testing neo4j connectiion to with Neo4j Community servers:
+testing neo4j connection to with Neo4j Community servers: 3.5.19 and 4.1.0

-3.5.19

-and

-4.1.0

 Using: